Public funding of presidential elections

 Primary matching funds

 Only candidates seeking nomination by a political party to the office of President are eligible to receive primary matching funds.
 A presidential candidate must establish eligibility by showing broad-based public support.
 He or she must raise more than $5,000 in each of at least 20 states (i.e., over $100,000).
-Although an individual may contribute up to $2,700 to a primary candidate, only a maximum of $250 of each individual’s contribution is counted in determining whether a candidate has met the $5,000 threshold in each state.
+Although an individual may contribute up to a specific limit to a primary candidate, only a maximum of $250 of each individual’s contribution is counted in determining whether a candidate has met the $5,000 threshold in each state.
 This means that a candidate must receive contributions from a minimum of 20 contributors in each of at least 20 states in order to establish eligibility for primary matching funds.

 Presidential candidates also must agree to: